 III.
 Materials and Methods (how was research designed and completed)

-- Give a description of materials and methods used to perform your research
+- Describe materials and methods used to perform your research

 - State the statistical method(s) used to test for significance in the data

-- Tables and figures may be included (NOTE: Text should be READABLE!)
+- Include tables and figures as appropriate (NOTE: Text should be READABLE!).

-- State the results and compare them with the specific aim(s) mentioned in the introduction.
+- State what the results show and mean, and compare them with the specific aim(s) mentioned in the introduction.

 - Interpret results relative to: